 Women’s Wisdom ART, as the program is now known, operated under the wing of The Sacramento Food Bank and Family Services from 2000 until 2012.
-Beginning in June of 2012, Women’s Wisdom ART, led by Laura Ann Walton, Helen Plenert, a small Board of Directors and a large group of volunteers, operated as a non-profit corporation under the umbrella of SMAC, receiving additional small grants and depending mostly on private donors.
+Beginning in June of 2012, the organization began operating as a non-profit corporation under the umbrella of Sacramento Metropolitan Arts Commission (SMAC), receiving additional small grants and depending mostly on private donors to fund the program.

-In June of 2016, Women’s Wisdom ART became an independent 501c3.
-The organization’s artist members now include a diverse range of women from across a broad spectrum with two things in common: they are all women and artists, gathering in community to create art as a way to escape isolation, recover from illness or loss, forge new friendships and become empowered to transform their own lives and the lives of others in their families and communities.
+In June of 2016, Women’s Wisdom ART became an independent 501.c.3.
+The organization’s artist members now include a diverse range of women from across a broad spectrum with two things in common: they are all women and artists.
+They gather in our supportive community to create art as they forge new friendships, recover from or manage illness or loss, avoid isolation, and become empowered to transform their own lives and the lives of others in their families and communities.

 Roberta Beach, B.A., M.A.Board Development Chair

 Roberta worked as a social worker and used art therapy with her clients.
 As a long-time volunteer with Wisdom, Roberta joined the board in 2011.
 She notes the exceptional benefits the program provides women, and the importance of having a safe, welcoming place where women can participate in an arts program.
 Roberta is glad to have the opportunity to serve as a board member, where her goal is to help Wisdom grow financially stronger and enhance its standing as a respected and recognized asset to the Sacramento arts, health, and general communities.